 white carnation flower oil, Orrisin M (by Agfa), Heliotropine, Coumarin, Vanillin, Havannia Base, Ambra Grisea, Jasmine Base, Red Rose Synthetic, Vetivert Bourbon Oil, Bergamot, Musk Ketone

 The rich, sweet, floral oriental beauty of L'Origan paved the way for the fantastic 1912 Guerlain creation, L'Heure Bleue.
-However, this genre of perfumes lied dormant until 1976 when a revival of the style was used in the signature perfume of Oscar de la Renta.
-This was followed by other modern fragrances such as Vanderbilt by Gloria Vanderbilt, Yves Saint Laurent's controversial Poison, and Cacharel's dreamy LouLou.
+Despite their popularity, this genre of perfumes had laid dormant until 1976 when a revival of the style was used in the signature perfume of Oscar de la Renta.
+This was followed by other modern fragrances such as Vanderbilt by Gloria Vanderbilt, Yves Saint Laurent's controversial Poison, Cacharel's dreamy LouLou and Christian Lacroix's C'est La Vie.

 All of these shared a characteristic accord between ylang ylang and eugenol (carnation), the Schiff bases of orange blossom or tuberose, methyl ionone (except Poison), and vanillin, with additional notes of heliotropin and coumarin.